chenchuw/MoodPlot/README.md

 Story #1

-- I haven't seen my brother for a long time, I would like to see how is he doing by using the social media analyzer to anlayze his tweets over a long period and see is he happy or not.
+- I just heard the new that iPhone 13 was released and I am hesitating of whether I should update my old iPhone, and I'm too lazy to read the reviews about the product, so I use Moodplot to see people's feelings about iPhone 13 to help me decide buy it or not.

 # MVP

+- A module that can take inputs from user for topic and number of tweets for analysis

 - A module that can analysis a given context and return a sentiment score